matheus23/irreactive.com/content/blog/functional-graphics.md

   );
 ```

 Think of such an API as having immutable objects for graphical primitives like circles, rectangles, etc. It is then possible to wrap these objects in wrappers that then represent translated or colored objects (without modifying the original graphic).
-The result of all functional drawing will then be a single object that represents all of your graphical scene, composed of wrappers of wrappers of primitive objects, similar to a scene graph, if you that means something to you.
+The result of all functional drawing will then be a single object that represents all of your graphical scene, composed of wrappers of wrappers of primitive objects, similar to a scene graph, if that means something to you.

-So I said my subjective experience is that more and more programmers are switching to this kind of functional interface.
+So, I mentioned my subjective experience is that more and more programmers are switching to this kind of functional interface.
 Why would they do that extra work?

 The new interface has concrete advantages: